Paul, Weiss, Rifkind, Wharton & Garrison: Israel–Palestine conflict

-In November 2023, amid a wave of pro-Palestine protests on law school campuses, Paul, Weiss was among a group of major law firms who sent letters to law school deans urging them to not allow "antisemitic speech" on campus, broadening the definition of antisemitism to include "criticism of the state of Israel."
+In November 2023, amid a wave of pro-Palestine protests on law school campuses, Paul, Weiss was among a group of major law firms who signed a joint letter to elite law school deans, urging them to not allow "antisemitic speech" on campus, including "criticism of the state of Israel."

-Deal with Trump administration
+EO 14237 and pro bono deal with Second Trump administration

-In 2025, as part of a retaliatory campaign in 2025 by U.S. president Donald Trump against law firms who had represented political opponents of his, the firm (along with Perkins Coie) was targeted by the Second Donald Trump administration.
+In 2025, as part of a retaliatory campaign by U.S. president Donald Trump against law firms who had represented political opponents of his, the firm (along with Perkins Coie) was targeted by the Second Donald Trump administration.
 Executive order 14237 prohibited Paul, Weiss employees from entering government buildings, working for the government, or having security clearances, citing its diversity, equity, and inclusion policies and the work of former partner Mark F. Pomerantz, who played a leading role in the investigation that ultimately led to Trump's conviction on 34 counts of falsifying business records in New York.
 On March 19, Paul, Weiss told a judge in a New Jersey case that it had been fired by a client because of the order.

 In contrast to Perkins Coie, which sued and obtained a temporary restraining order against the executive order, on March 20, 2025, Paul, Weiss agreed that, in exchange for the order against them being lifted, the firm would commit $40 million toward pro bono legal services in support of Trump administration goals and that they would no longer pursue diversity, equity, and inclusion policies.
 Pomerantz, who had been a firm partner until 2022, released a statement saying that he had done nothing wrong in his role as a prosecutor.

+Later, the New York Times reported that the DEI provision of the deal was not in the text of the final agreement, but rather something Trump himself added and posted to social media.
+The White House also stated that Karp acknowledged wrongdoing on the part of Pomerantz, which was not true.
+Karp did not publicly rebut Trump's post or the statement.

-The move by Paul, Weiss was widely criticized.
-Over 140 firm alumni wrote a letter saying, "During the first Trump administration, Paul, Weiss lawyers, including many of us, fought to protect civil and human rights with the firm's support [...]
+The move by Paul, Weiss led other large law firms to sign similar deals with the Trump administration and was widely criticized.
+Over 140 firm alumni wrote a letter saying, "During the first Trump administration, Paul, Weiss lawyers, including many of us, fought to protect civil and human rights with the firm's support...
 That is why it came as a shock to find the firm at the very forefront of capitulation to the Trump administration's bullying tactics."
 J. Michael Luttig, a judge appointed by George W. Bush, wrote that "Paul, Weiss chose to cower before the powerful and sell out its firm and the nation's legal profession to the President."